- Home

 - Accept offers of help.
 It not only frees up your time and energy for the family, it also allows friends to feel that they are contributing.

 - Make a memory box, choosing keepsakes together.
-These will be personal choices, but could include: treasured photos; a DVD of a family event; special birthday cards; a favourite cap, tie, scarf or another item of clothing; a list of shared memories; tickets from special outings; a family recipe; a pressed flower from your garden; a bottle of perfume or aftershave; and a lock of hair.
+These will be personal choices, but could include: treasured photos; special birthday cards; a favourite cap, tie, scarf or another item of clothing; a list of shared memories; tickets from special outings; a family recipe; a pressed flower from your garden; a bottle of perfume or aftershave; a lock of hair.

 - Plan a special outing with your family.
 You might have always wanted to take your kids to the beach, the ballet or the football grand final.
 You might want to show your kids where you grew up, or maybe there is somewhere special that your children would like to take you.